DaniilAlpha/minisound/minisound/README.md

 |Linux   |Fedora 39-40, Mint 22|Any   |None       |
 |Web     |Chrome 93+, Firefox 79+, Safari 16+|Browsers with an `AudioWorklet` support|Browsers without an `AudioWorklet` support|

+## Migration

+There was some breaking changes in 2.0.0 version, see the [migration guide](#migration-guide) down below.

 ## Getting started on the web

 While the main script is quite large, there are a loader script provided.
 Include it in the `web/index.html` file like this